-- the Group and Goldman Sachs International have agreed general terms and conditions for the supply of facility services to be applied by local ISS operations and local Goldman Sachs affiliates when contracting with each other.
+- the Group paid royalty and management fees to ISS World Services A/S, amounting of DKK 1,223 million. - the Group and Goldman Sachs International have agreed general terms and conditions for the supply of facility services to be applied by local ISS operations and local Goldman Sachs affiliates when contracting with each other.
 ISS in Switzerland, Russia and the United Kingdom have entered into facility services agreements with local Goldman Sachs affiliates.
 The annual revenue from these agreements is estimated to DKK 118 million.
 Furthermore, the Group has local agreement terms with Goldman Sachs in France, Ireland, Singapore, Brazil and China.
 Finally, ISS in Spain and Italy are subcontractors to local Goldman Sachs suppliers.
-The annual revenue from the local and subcontractor agreements is estimated to DKK 8 million. - the Group and Goldman Sachs International have entered into various agreements on provision of financing and banking related - affiliates of Goldman Sachs Capital Partners are lenders under the senior facilities and holders of 2014 EMTNs. - the Group has entered into local facility services agreements with various companies owned by EQT.
+The annual revenue from the local and subcontractor agreements is estimated to DKK 8 million. - the Group and Goldman Sachs International have entered into various agreements on provision of financing and banking related services. - affiliates of Goldman Sachs Capital Partners are lenders under the senior facilities and holders of 2014 EMTNs. - the Group has entered into local facility services agreements with various companies owned by EQT.
 The annual revenue from these agreements is estimated at DKK 27 million. - the Group has issued a loan of DKK 66 million to FS Invest (the ultimate controlling party).
 In 2012, the Group received interest income of DKK 5 million related to the loan, and at 31 December 2012 the outstanding balance was DKK 71 million recognised in Other financial assets.